 Fast forward twenty years, and we are recovering from a global pandemic at a time when the workforce is reevaluating their working conditions.
 Our teachers have become front-line workers; in direct contact with dozens, if not hundreds, of kids and adults every day.
 Again, just like me, educator expectations remain high with the additional burden of online learning.
 In addition, educators are stressed by the learning losses and attempting to make up for lost time, leading to unpaid overtime, and eventual burnout.

 As expectations rise, there has been a steady decline in Education majors since 1973.
 Current teachers are seeking better working conditions and better pay and it is no longer a profession that feels respected.
 This has led to a teacher shortage crisis across the United States.
-Even so, during this stressful time, it is crucial to support teachers working their best to help your child become a well-educated adult.
+Even so, during this stressful time, it is crucial to support our teachers who are working their best to help your child become a well-educated adult.

 Five Great Tips to Support Our Teachers and Schools